The Wayfarer’s Repose

 ———————————————————————————————————————————————————

-In the other room, the three conspiratorial dwarves had left their table and were darting from window to window holding back the creatures.
+In the other room the three conspiratorial dwarves had left their table and were darting from window to window holding back the creatures.
 Grafa had joined Adelaide at the back door.
 The two women held it shut against the onslaught.
 There was a fight going on in the kitchen.
 Adelaide had assured them that her husband, Mikhaile, and his assistant could hold their own.
-Mikhaile had served in the Ambracar military.
+Mikhaile, her husband, had served in the Ambracar military.
 He was no stranger to fighting.
-No white monsters poured through once the fighting died down in the kitchen, so it was assumed all was fine.
+Sure, his wife had lied to him and told him the kids were fine, but whatever was transpiring in the next room seemed handled.
+No white monsters poured through once the fighting died down in the kitchen.

-“Your daughters are in danger,” said Poja.
-He heard the breaking of glass.
+“Your daughters are in danger,” said Poja prophetically.
+Moments later he heard the breaking of glass upstairs.
+They were coming through the windows.

 Ferrer glanced down at him for a moment.
 Then nodded in understanding.
 He bolted for the stairs taking two at a time.
-The elven man was soft and slight, but where his family was concerned, he seemed brave.
+The elven man was soft and slight.
+He was more suited to pontificating over some rich cuisine.
+There was hardly a defined muscle on him.
+Still, he bounded up the stairs heedlessly.

 Poja got the creature’s rhythm and matched it.
 He pushed when they did.
 He relaxed when they did.
 A clawed, bone white hand, then another, slid through the double doors.
 Poja drew his blades and lunged at them.
 They would get in, there was no stopping them this way.
 Stephan was tiring.
 It was likely they all would tire in time.
 He sliced as the doors gave way.
 The first creature in fell at his feet.

 Poja had grown up on the streets of Hemnor.
-He had been fighting his whole life.
+That, in itself was not unique.
+Stephan had probably grown up similarly.
+But Poja had been fighting his whole life.
 In the pits, on the streets.
 This was just another fight.
 He would win or die.
 Most fights ended with severe wounds, but not this one.
 He had never had to take care of others before.
 Not during a fight at least.
 If he died, it was likely some, if not all of these strangers, would too.
 There was something comforting about that.
+At least he wouldn’t be alone.

 He glanced at Stephan.
-The man was wiry, tanned, he had clearly scene weather and labor, but combat was different.
+The man was wiry and tanned.
+He had clearly scene weather and labor, but combat was different.
 Poja observed the way Stephan looked when the creature fell before them.
-His eyes were wide, his head was shaking.
-He had never seen a dead thing before.
+His eyes wide, his head shaking in disbelief.
+He had probably never seen a dead people before.
 The dead creature had bone white flesh, looked humanoid, and had only rudimentary clothing.
-Bones and furs mismatched.
 The bones were humanoid of some sort.
 It carried a club, also bone, which skittered to Stephan’s feet.

 Poja hoped the man would grab it and join him, but he didn’t wait.